harshad12patre/codepath-prework/README.md

 The following **additional** features are implemented:

-✅ User can enter the number of people the bill should be split across and see the split per person.
+✅ User can change the number of people using a stepper control for the bill should be split across and see the split per person.

 ## Video Walkthrough